What is a Third-Party Lawsuit?

-If you wish to obtain any compensation in excess of the worker’s compensation benefits available to you, then it will be necessary to file a third-party construction accident lawsuit.
-A liability claim is filed against a party that is responsible for negligence that has caused your injuries in the workplace.
-It could be that a manufacturer of a piece of construction equipment is liable for designing a piece of machinery that is defective in nature.
-Basically, the claim must be filed against a party that is not considered to be your employer or another employee.
+A third-party lawsuit is filed against other parties that may be responsible for accidents that injure a worker.
+For instance, it could be that a manufacturer of a piece of construction equipment is liable for designing a piece of machinery that is defective.
+The claim must be filed against a negligent party that is not your employer or another employee.

 - Liability for creating an unsafe demolition plan

 - Liability of an electric company for keeping high-powered electricity wires close to a home

 - Negligence cases for workers injured by falling debris

 - Liability against a general contractor for maintaining unsafe electricity on a worksite

 - Liability against a supervisor who was negligent or careless in supervising work conditions on a site